The as.numeric() function in R converts valid non-numeric data into numeric data.

-If you try to use the as.numeric() function on non-numeric characters, it returns NA for those values.
+If the character values are literal characters, this method won’t be able to convert them to numeric.
+If you use it on non-numeric characters, it returns NA for those values.

 as.numeric(character)